Chart Color Schemes

 Kensington hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Kensington's median age is 30 years, which is younger than Greater Sydney's average of 37 and Australia's median of 38.
-Compared to Greater Sydney, Kensington has a higher proportion of residents aged 15-24 (30.2%), but fewer residents aged 5-14 (6.3%).
-This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Post-2021 Census data shows that younger residents have reduced Kensington's median age by 2.5 years to 30.
-Notably, the proportion of residents aged 15-24 has increased from 21.2% to 30.2%, while the proportions of those aged 45-54 and 55-64 have decreased to 8.5% and 6.7%, respectively, from their previous figures of 10.3% and 8.5%.
-Population forecasts for 2041 suggest significant demographic changes in Kensington, with the strongest projected growth in the 25-34 age group, which is expected to grow by 31%, adding 981 residents to reach a total of 4,115.
+Kensington's median age is 30 years, which is significantly younger than Greater Sydney's average of 37 and Australia's median of 38.
+Compared to Greater Sydney, Kensington has a higher proportion of residents aged 15-24 (30.2%) but fewer residents aged 5-14 (6.3%).
+This concentration of young adults is notably higher than the national average of 12.5%.
+Post-2021 Census data shows that younger residents have lowered Kensington's median age by 2.5 years to 30.
+Between censuses, the proportion of residents aged 15-24 increased from 21.2% to 30.2%, while the proportions of those aged 45-54 decreased from 10.3% to 8.5% and those aged 55-64 dropped from 8.5% to 6.7%.
+Population forecasts for 2041 suggest significant demographic shifts in Kensington, with the strongest projected growth in the 25-34 age group, expected to grow by 31% adding 975 residents to reach a total of 4,115.